 Deep Reinforcement Learning (Deep RL) has achieved some notable successes, e.g., playing video games at super-human levels or learning robot control policies.
 A major challenge for the application of RL is the necessity to specify reward functions in order to communicate the desired goal to the agent.
 This reward function generally has to be specified by the designers of a scenario, and relies on simple heuristics or intuition.
 A different way of achieving this, is to directly use small scale feedback from humans observing a RL agent acting in the environment and rating the quality of execution.
-For the seminar, your task is to investigate strategies that are used to learn goal-directed behavior based on limited amounts of human interaction.
+For the project, your task is to investigate strategies that are used to learn goal-directed behavior based on limited amounts of human interaction.
 Furthermore, the focus should lie on specific interaction mechanics and not the domains in which they are used.

 Knowledge of Reinforcement Learning is a big plus.